DevMountain/framework-shop/README.md

 Several of these have child components, used to display products in different ways.

+Redux has also been mostly wired up to the application.
+Take a quick look over the reducer to get an idea of how the application data looks.

 ### Setup

 Get started with the usual steps: